-Macquarie College is committed to the holistic development of the students within our care.
+Macquarie College is committed to the holistic development of students within our care.
 Our aim is to optimise the learning potential of all children while building a community of faith which seeks to know God and develop a personal relationship with Jesus Christ.

 Curriculum content and teaching methodology cater for differing abilities and learning styles of every student.
-Learning attributes or “habits”, critical to long term success, are explicitly taught and practised creating an environment where children are highly engaged in their learning and strive for excellence in all they do.
+Learning attributes or “habits”, critical to long term success, are explicitly taught and practised, creating an environment where children are highly engaged in their learning and strive for excellence in all they do.

 This culture of excellence is nurtured throughout the K-12 school experience, where the range of opportunities for extended learning and self-expression ensures every student can participate in the academic, sporting, cultural and spiritual programs to their fullest potential, through to the conclusion of their Higher School Certificate.

 We believe that social, physical, emotional, and spiritual development is vital to the balanced approach to education.
 The Junior School delivers life-skills training through its Social Skills, Personal Development and Chapel Programs to enable our students to develop personal confidence, interpersonal skills, conflict resolution, and emotional resilience.

 Mentoring programs between Junior School and Senior School cohorts begins in Year 5 and progresses through to Year 12, ensuring that support, communication and community building is a continuous journey.